snarlferb/a/README.md

 # a

-- 👀 examples and assorted snippets that maintain c rules (see ISO/IEC 9899:1999(E))
-     this directory will be published as an experimental website for science, thank you
+- 👀 examples and assorted snippets for anyone to peruse or learn from this will be presented as a website for science, thank you